DouglasUrner/GDP2/units/super-showcase/index.md

 ### Prompt

-_Think Keep Talking and No One Explodes, to The Room, to Toy Story.”_
+**Your game must take place within one single room:** _Think Keep Talking and No One Explodes, to The Room, to Toy Story.”_

 ### [2018 Awards Ceremony and Winning Games](http://capitalcomtech.info/2018/05/21/2018-state-game-design-super-showcase-contest/)